DragonFire (weapon): Characteristics

-DragonFire uses UK-pioneered beam-combining technology to deliver a laser beam with increased power density, reduced defeat times and increased effective range.
-This is achieved, in part, through the use of tens of glass fibres; however, the full technical approach remains classified.
+DragonFire is powered through the use of tens of glass fibres; however, the full technical approach remains undisclosed.
 The laser and its associated targeting systems, including an electro-optical camera and second lower-power laser for imaging and tracking, are mounted to a turret.
 The laser is reportedly in the 50 kW class and is designed to defend land and maritime targets from threats such as missiles and mortar rounds.
 Its energy demands may be met by a Flywheel Energy Storage System (FESS), a joint UK–US innovation currently in development.
-The range of the weapon is undisclosed classified information.
+The range of the weapon is undisclosed information.
 Cost per firing is very low; it has been stated as £10.

-The UK envisages high-energy laser weapons, like DragonFire, onboard future Royal Navy warships, British Army armoured vehicles and fighter aircraft of the Royal Air Force, including the BAE Systems Tempest; it aims to demonstrate these concepts on board a Type 23 frigate and a Wolfhound armoured vehicle.
+The UK envisages high-energy laser weapons, such as DragonFire, onboard future Royal Navy warships, British Army armoured vehicles and fighter aircraft of the Royal Air Force, including the BAE Systems Tempest; it aims to demonstrate these concepts on board a Type 23 frigate and a Wolfhound armoured vehicle.